-Richard Burton & Elizabeth Taylor at El Dorado, Los Muertos Beach
+Richard Burton & Elizabeth Taylor – El Dorado Restaurant, Los Muertos Beach, Puerto Vallarta

-During the filming of the movie, Richard Burton purchased Casa Kimberley, a nine-bedroom villa, for £37,000, for Elizabeth Taylor, on Zaragoza Street as her 32nd birthday's present, a few months before they married.
-As a gift to himself, and to ensure he would always have somewhere quiet to sit and read (his second-greatest passion), he purchased the house across the street.
+During the filming of the movie, Richard Burton purchased Casa Kimberley (now known as Elizabeth Taylor’s house), a nine-bedroom villa, for £37,000, for Elizabeth Taylor, on Zaragoza Street as her 32nd birthday present, a few months before they married in Canada.

-What's left of the houses can be found by climbing some steep cobblestone side streets, in what is known as Gringo Gulch and you can easily spot them by the “pink” bridge communicating both sides of the street and a crumbling plaque with the house’s name.
+The updated version of the houses can be found by climbing some steep cobblestone side streets, in what is known as Gringo Gulch and you can easily spot them by the “pink” bridge (more recently painted white) communicating both sides of the street and a crumbling plaque with the house’s name (Casa Kimberley).

 Liz Taylor lived in Casa Kimberley with her personal rooms on the top floor; Richard Burton lived in the house across the street and built the bridge (Lover’s Arch) linking over to his lover’s home, so he wouldn’t have to cross the street to get there.
 It is said to be inspired by “The Bridge of Sighs” that you’ll find the Italian city of Venice, but upon review, we can see it actually resembles “Ponte della Paglia”, not the former.

 Lover’s Bridge (Lover’s Arch) – Casa Kimberly y Calle Zaragoza 2018